DorinaNeamtu/HelloWorld/README.md

 # HelloWorld
-A test project for learning purpose
+A test project for learning purpose.
 This is the master!!!